BHAVIKA44/BHAVIKA44/README.md

 <h1 align="center">Hi 👋, I'm Bhavika Pawani</h1>
-<h3 align="center">I'm a final year student pursuing Bachelors's in Information Technology.
-I'm a passionate learner who's always willing to learn and work across technologies and domains.
+<h3 align="center"> I'm a passionate learner who's always willing to learn and work across technologies and domains.
 I love to explore new technologies and leverage them to solve real-life problems.
 I'm currently into Web development and working on my Data Structures and Algorithms.</h3>

 - 📫 How to reach me **bhavikapawani4444@gmail.com**